Kansas Governors

 About this Collection

-Kansas Governors interviews former governors most of whom served in the legislature or had other government service.
-These interviews provide insight on how these governors developed their leadership, political and policy skills.
+Kansas Governors is a collection of interviews of former governors most of whom served in the legislature or other other elected office prior to serving as governor.
+These interviews provide insight on how these governors developed their leadership as well as political and policy skills.

 Interview of Sam Brownback, December 2, 2024